 - Monthly meeting with buddy (one to two hours)

-- Assigned nonprofit project work done outside of class (September and March)
+- “Make a Difference” nonprofit project work done outside of learning events (6-7 months)

 - Semi-monthly team meetings (September through March, one to two hours each)